 amboo sheets are popular in the bedding space for many good reasons.
 The sheets are silky soft, temperature regulating, and luxurious to touch, making your bed comfy like a cloud and more conducive to a quality sleep.
 Bamboo bedding also bears the hypoallergenic and anti-bacterial properties, which help prevent bacterial build-up and reduce the odds of unwanted skin conditions such as rashes and allergies.

 In addition, the raw material bamboo is an eco-friendly plant, as its growth is water efficient and does not require the use of pesticides.
 Bamboo sheets are typically made of regenerated cellulous using bamboo pulps since the raw bamboo fiber is too coarse to serve the bedding purpose.
 This has raised concerns around environmental pollution during the manufacturing process.
-However, if the production occurs in a closed loop and the solvent applied is organic rather than toxic chemicals, the environmental impact is in fact minimal.
+However, if the production occurs in a closed loop and the solvent applied is completely recycled, the environmental impact is in fact minimal.

 I. How to Tell Fake Ones Apart